Dr Joe Latimer

 In order to pursue my interests in host-microbe interactions, I chose a second postdoctoral position in 2015 with Dr Cath O’Neill investigating the roles of the skin microbiome in barrier disruption and inflammation.
 I developed a reproducible ex-vivo skin model to explore the complex interactions of our skin with our resident bacteria.

-I moved to the University of Salford in 2016, where I plan to combine my interests in bacteria, biofilms, host-microbe interactions and antimicrobials.
-I want to enthuse a new generation of microbiologists in all things bacteria and instil a healthy respect for the promises and dangers of antimicrobial use!
+I moved to the University of Salford in 2016, where I combine my interests in bacteria, biofilms, host-microbe interactions and antimicrobials.
+I want to enthuse a new generation of microbiologists in all things bacterial and instil a healthy respect for the promises and dangers of antimicrobial use.
+I continue to work in Malawi whenever possible and look forward to establishing research there.
+I am also a fan of public science education and can often be found at music festivals introducing people to the microbes that live on and in them; their 60-trillion-strong microbiome!

 For millions of years, we have been evolving alongside a host of microbes that live on us, in us and which help us to survive.
 ‘We’ interact with ‘them’ constantly but we are only just starting to figure out what these interactions are and what they might mean.

 My research focuses on characterising some of these interactions, looking at how bacteria adapt to life on Planet Human and how we, in turn, respond to these changes.
-I want to know what happens when these interactions are disturbed through injury and antibiotic use.
-I am also interested in how different microbes interact with each other on human tissues and the roles of biofilms in this process.
+I want to know what happens when these interactions are disturbed through disease and antibiotic use.

 If we can dissect these complex relationships, we might hope to eventually develop much smarter ways to combat infection and antibiotic resistance.